UPCOMING CLASSES IN 2026:

 Four-Week Small-Group Workshop- $325

-My new Advanced Pilot Rewrite Workshop is a four-week deep dive for writers who already have a first draft and want to take it to the next level.
+The Writers’ Room is an advanced four-week workshop for writers who already have a first draft and want to take it to the next level.
 Six writers, three hours a week, real writers’ room energy.
-Each week, everyone gets their turn as Head Writer — running the room on their own script and getting feedback from me and the group.
+Each week, we’ll look at a specific aspect of rewriting YOUR script— such as dialogue, characters, jokes, story (lots to cover).
+And we’ll get help from the whole room on each script individually.
 It’s collaborative, supportive, and fun — and you’ll walk away with a sharper, stronger pilot.
 LIMITED TO 6 STUDENTS.
+NB: First draft script must be submitted at leaast one week prior to first session.

 All classes meet live on Zoom.
 Class size is intentionally limited to ensure everyone receives personalized attention and has space to participate meaningfully.